emqx/emqx-docs/en_US/messaging/mqtt-auto-subscription.md

 ## Configure Auto Subscribe via Dashboard

-You can configure the auto subscribe feature using EMQX Dashboard.

 1. Open EMQX Dashboard.
 In the left navigation menu, click **Configuration**-> **MQTT**.

 2. On the **MQTT** page, click the **Extension** tab.
 Select the **Auto Subscribe** tab.

 3. Click the **Add** button at the upper right corner.

-   1. In the pop-up dialog box, type the test topic `a/1` in the **Topic** text box.
+3. In the pop-up dialog box, type the test topic `a/1` in the **Topic** text box.
 Leave other settings as default.

    - **Topic**: Type the topic that is automatically subscribed for the client.